Brianland

 26:30 – Lockjaw: “I can give you the embrace of the federal government – but you’ve got to tell me where they are and name names.”

-26:45 – Pat at he & Perfidia’s house – Deandra packing up for Pat & baby to go on the run
+26:45 – Pat at his & Perfidia’s house – Deandra frantically packing up for Pat & baby to go on the run

 26:50 – Sommerville gives Pat scanners (he calls them) – “This is a trust device” – we hear the signaling tune for the first time